serverless/blog/posts/2017-12-06-ci-cd-workflow-serverless-apps-with-circleci.md

 ### Continuous Integration

-The CI process starts with the developer checking in code into a code repository.
-The developer makes their code changes in a local branch, adds units tests, and integration tests.
+The CI process starts with the developer checking in code to a code repository.
+The developer makes their code changes in a local branch, then adds units tests and integration tests.
 They ensure that the tests don't lower the overall code coverage.
 Having a common script that can run the unit tests, integration tests and code coverage allows for automating this process.

 Once the code is tested in the context of the local branch, the developer needs to merge in the master branch into their local branch, and then run the tests/code coverage again.
 The above process happens repeatedly for every code commit and thereby continuously integrating the new code changes into the existing software.